vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-databricks.md

 ![Permission pane](/assets/posts/2020/3/kusto-ingestion-rest-api/permission-pane.png)

 We then need to add a role assignment.
-The role should be *AllDatabasesAdmin* (the default)
+The role should be *AllDatabasesAdmin* (the default).
+We then need to find our Logic App.
+Its name should start with `ingest-blobs-`:

 ![New Principals](/assets/posts/2020/3/kusto-ingestion-rest-api/new-principals.png)

+This will give our Logic App's Identity access to the ingestion APIs.

 ...